monday15/lounge-gtk-theme/README.md

 ## Info
 Lounge gtk theme is a fork of Adwaita theme, inspired by Absolute gtk2 theme.
-Meson build system files based on Yaru's ones.
 All links to related projects can be found below.

 ## IMPORTANT NOTE
 This theme is meant to be used with Lounge-aux icons.
 It is not a "complete" icon theme - it has 10 icons (only symbolic), but they are VITAL for providing correct user expirience.
 Installation is simple and easy, check out https://github.com/monday15/lounge-aux before procceding with installation.